-QUALIFICATIONS FOR ADMIS-SION - This curriculum is open only to officers of the U.S. Armed Forces and selected DoD civilians.
-Admission to the curriculum requires a baccalaureate degree with above average grades.
+QUALIFICATIONS FOR ADMIS-SION - This curriculum is open only to officers of the U.S. Armed Forces and selected civilian employees of the U.S. federal government.
+Admission to the curriculum requires a baccalaureate deree with above average grades.
 Completion of mathematics through differential and integral calculus is required.
 Students lacking this background may matriculate via the Engineering Science Program.
-Although designed primarily for unrestricted line officers with established warfare qualifications, quotas may be available on a case basis for officers of the restricted line communities.
+Although designed primarily for unrestricted line officers with established warfare qualifications quotas may be available on a case basis for officers of the restricted line communities.
 Of equal importance to academic qualifications is demonstrated outstanding performance in an officer's warfare specialty.
 A tour of duty providing operational electronic warfare experience is also desirable but not mandatory.
 Officers selected for the 595 Curriculum must be eligible for security clearance permitting access to sensitive intelligence information.